wallarm/product-documentation/docs/admin-en/configure-parameters-en.md

         }
     ```

-    The client with the blacklist IP address will be redirected to the `445.htm` page and will receive the `445` error code in the response to the request.
+    The client with a blacklisted IP address will be redirected to the `445.htm` page and will receive the `445` error code in response to their request.

-**To return the dynamic blocking page in the response to the blocked request:**
+**To return a dynamic blocking page in response to a blocked request:**
-1. Create a template for the dynamic blocking page and save this file on the machine that runs NGINX, for example, the `blacklist_block.html` page.
+1. Create a template for the dynamic blocking page and save this file on the machine that runs NGINX; for example, the `blacklist_block.html` page.
 You can also use the template provided by Wallarm which is named `wallarm_blocked.html`.

     !!! info "Including NGINX variables in the blocking page template"
         You can include NGINX variables in your blocking page template to display a dynamic value by specifying the name of the NGINX variable starting with the `$` symbol.